Commentary: Are SingPost’s lapses indicative of a deeper malaise in the company?

 A third concern was whether the management team was equipped to integrate and manage the new businesses.
 Based on the disclosures of their profiles at the time of the appointment, Dr Baier and Dr Hower were career consultants with little or no experience managing companies.
 Several other consultants were also appointed to key management positions.

 Then there was the high turnover of management, both in the years preceding the appointment of Dr Baier, and following his departure.
-Stock exchange rules only require disclosure when directors and certain key officers leave so it is unclear whether this was indicative of a similarly high employee turnover throughout the company which may suggest a deeper malaise.
+Stock exchange rules only require disclosure when directors and certain key officers leave so it is unclear whether this was indicative of a similarly high employee turnover throughout the company.

 A HEAVY BURDEN FOR THE CURRENT TEAM AT SINGPOST